 Immediately report large numbers of ticks on livestock to the Division of Animal Health: 614-728-6220

 The OSU Parasite and Pathogen Ecology (PPE) Lab can identify your ticks and send you a report.
 There is a small fee for this service of $5 for the first tick plus $2 for any additional ticks.
-Please use this entry form to submit your order along with the following:
+To submit a sample:

 - Place the tick(s) in a zip-top bag.